MoonDragon-MD/pyTranslateOCR/README.md

 ![alt text](https://github.com/MoonDragon-MD/pyTranslateOCR/blob/main/img/ITA-BETA.jpg?raw=true)

 ### Known problems:
-- At startup proste have problems if you don't create the ini file correctly, so close, set the ini by hand and then reopen.
+- At startup you might have problems if you don't create the ini file correctly, so close, set the ini by hand and then reopen.
 - Sometimes it automantically switches to translate with LibreTranslate